ethereum-optimism/community-hub/src/docs/identity/profile.md

 - **Profile schema UID:**  `​​0xac4c92fc5c7babed88f78a917cdbcdc1c496a8f4ab2d5b2ec29402736b2cf929`
     - name: name of the profile
-    - metadataPtrType: used to determine the protocol
+    - profileMetadataPtrType: used to determine the protocol
-    - metadataPtr: can be a URI, ipfs hash, etc. that points to any type of blob storage that stores the metadata of type shown below
+    - profileMetadataPtr: can be a URI, ipfs hash, etc. that points to any type of blob storage that stores the metadata of type shown below

 - **RetroPGF 3 Application schema UID:** `0x76e98cce95f3ba992c2ee25cef25f756495147608a3da3aa2e5ca43109fe77cc`
     - displayName: name of the application
-    - metadataPtrType: used to determine the protocol
+    - applicationMetadataPtrType: used to determine the protocol
-    - metadataPtr: can be a URI, ipfs hash, etc. that points to any type of blob storage that stores the metadata of type shown below
+    - applicationMetadataPtr: can be a URI, ipfs hash, etc. that points to any type of blob storage that stores the metadata of type shown below

 ## Common questions